zjunlp/PromptKG/research/RetrievalRE/README.md

 Code for the SIGIR 2022 short paper "[Relation Extraction as Open-book Examination: Retrieval-enhanced Prompt Tuning](https://arxiv.org/pdf/2205.02355.pdf)"

+# Related Work

+## KnowPrompt (WWW2022)
+* Our method is based on [Relation Extraction as Open-book Examination: Retrieval-enhanced Prompt Tuning]([https://arxiv.org/abs/2205.02355](https://dl.acm.org/doi/abs/10.1145/3485447.3511998) that has been accepted by WWW2022.
+The project address is visible at [KnowPrompt](https://github.com/zjunlp/KnowPrompt).

+## PTR
+* Our paper is also related to [PTR: Prompt Tuning with Rules for Text Classification](https://arxiv.org/abs/2105.11259).

 # Model Architecture

 <div align=center>